 CINE⚡️SPARK script competition and production program is also back again, and we've increased our prize package -- now valued at over $17,500!

 Each year, CINE⚡️SPARK awards a hefty production package of cash, services, and in-kind equipment rentals to the production of an outstanding short film script by a writer/filmmaker from the Vancouver Island and Gulf Islands region in British Columbia, Canada.
 The Top 5 will pitch their projects at Short Circuit in May 2020, and one winner will receive the production package!
 Sponsored by William F. White International.
 Please see www.cinevic.ca/cinespark for full program guidelines.

 Nestled between Vancouver and Seattle, the city is surrounded by historical landmarks and natural landscapes sure to captivate any traveller.
-Victoria is a Royal destination and has been named one of the Top 5 Cities in Canada by Travel + Leisure and one of the Top 10 Best Cities in the World by Condé Nast, and one of the Top 20 Places to Visit by CNN, while Canada was picked as the #1 destination country by Lonely Planet.
+Victoria is a Royal destination and has been named one of the Top 5 Cities in Canada by Travel + Leisure, one of the Friendliest Cities in the World by Condé Nast, and one of the Top 20 Places to Visit by CNN, while Canada was recently picked as the #1 destination country by Lonely Planet.
 Our world-class locations also attract many well-known film productions such as X-Men, Deadpool, Sonic the Hedgehog, and SEE.

 • Outstanding Cinematography